softprops/envy-store/README.md

 Envy store also assumes the use of the [AWS default credential chain](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for authenticating requests with AWS.
 Don't worry, if you've used any AWS tooling in the past, you likely already have this configured.
 You will also need to ensure these credentials have the `ssm:GetParametersByPath` [IAM permission](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html).

 See the [demo example](examples/demo.rs) for an example application and [documentation](https://softprops.github.io/envy-store) for more information

+> 👭 Consider this crate a cousin of [envy](https://github.com/softprops/envy), a crate for deserializing environment variables into typesafe structs.

 ## 🤔 Why AWS Parameter Store